wp-plugins/ads-campaigns/readme.txt

 == Description ==

-> Create ads on Facebook and Google Adwords!
-Directly from your Wordpress!
+> Create ads on Facebook and Google Adwords, from your wordpress site!
 Monitor and schedule your ads as you wish.

 > This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.